panzerdp/dmitripavlutin.com/content/posts/141-post-then-catch-diff/index.md

   });
 ```

-In the example above `.catch(error)` would catch the request errors, as well the emply list error.
+In the above example `.catch(error)` would catch the request errors and the empty list error.

 ## 4. Conclusion